 - Public nodes (public blockchain) that stores unidentifiable verification hashes to track all clicks and sales; combined with

-- Account nodes (private channels) used for direct encrypted GDPR data / information exchange between end-users (Publishers and Advertisers).
+- Account nodes (private channels) used for direct encrypted GDPR data / information exchange between end-users (Publishers and Merchants).

 Network quality assurance